KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 | Owner | 7.5% | Operational sustainability |
 | Protocol | 2.5% | Future development fund |

-This split is hardcoded in the contract—no admin function can modify it.
-Players always know exactly where their entry fee goes.
+This split is hardcoded in the contract.
+No admin function can modify it once deployed and players know exactly where their entry fee goes.

 ### 5.2 Prize Distribution